flex1988/mongoose-cache/README.md

 # mongoose-cache

-####mongoose-cache is a cache module for mongoose querys base on redis.The node environment is strictly limit to 0.12.x or higher.
+    mongoose-cache is a cache module for mongoose querys base on redis.

 ##Useage